network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Localizing the source of low responsiveness involves however a set of different tools and methodologies.

-Nevertheless, the responsiveness test allows to gain some insight into what the source of the latency is.
+Nevertheless, the Responsiveness Test allows to gain some insight into what the source of the latency is.
 The previous section described the elements that influence the responsiveness.
 From there it became apparent that the latency measured on the load-generating connections and the latency measured on separate connections